wpolowniak/graph-algo-streamlit/README.md

 * 3-5 genes is a medium panel, with a price of $15
 * 5+ genes is a large panel, with a price of $20

 At a high level this strategy works, but there is a potential issue.
 You can have a genetic test, _PANEL1_, with genes [A, B, C], and a second test, _PANEL2_, with genes [A, B, C, D].
-Both of these would be considered a medium panel according to the above construct because they each contain 3-5 genes, so they would both be pried at $15 for the ordering physician.
+Both of these would be considered a medium panel according to the above construct because they each contain 3-5 genes, so they would both be priced at $15 for the ordering physician.

 In healthcare when a physician performs a service, they submit a claim to be reimbursed by insurance.
 The reimbursement is determined based on the service performed.
 So you can have a scenario where _PANEL1_ is reimbursed at $30, while _PANEL2_ is reimbursed at $50.